-The opioid lawyers and attorneys at Hood National Law Group are now investigating Rhode Island opioid class action lawsuit claims.
+The opioid lawyers and attorneys at National Injury Help are now investigating Rhode Island opioid class action lawsuit claims.
 There could be substantial cash claims from settlements in these lawsuits.

 If you’ve had a Rhode Island family member overdose or die from an opioid pain medications, regardless of the type or brand name of the drug, can take action and file a lawsuit claim against the manufacturer or distributor of these drugs.

 The opioid crisis in Rhode Island is at epidemic levels and needs to be fixed as a nation.

 When trying to understand the current state of the opioid addiction problem in Rhode Island it’s important to understand how this opioid epidemic came to be.
 It didn’t happen overnight.

 Since the 1990s big powerful pharmaceutical companies began aggressive and potentially fraudulent marketing schemes to drive sales of opioid based drugs like OxyContin.

 Who can file opioid painkiller lawsuit?